5555 SW 196th Ave.

-It offers death protection insurance at a fixed rate of payment for a limited, specific period of time.
+It offers death protection insurance at a fixed payment rate for a limited, specific period of time.
 If you die within the time period defined in the terms, the insurance company will pay your beneficiaries the face value of your policy.

 Options include 5-, 10-, 20-, and 30-year level terms, or even a level term payable to age 65 or older.

-Just as in most financial decisions, there are expenses associated with the purchase of life insurance.
+Just as in most financial decisions, there are expenses associated with purchasing life insurance.
 Contract limitations, fees, and charges can include mortality and expense charges and possible tax implications.
-In most cases, if the contract owner surrenders the policy during the early years of the contract, surrender charges are assessed.
+In most cases, if the contract owner surrenders the policy during the contract's early years, surrender charges are assessed.
 Any guarantees are contingent on the claims-paying ability of the issuing company.
 Life insurance is not guaranteed by the FDIC or any other government agency; they are not deposits of, nor are they guaranteed or endorsed by, any bank or savings association.

-This article is not intended to be tax or legal advice, and the information in it may not be relied on for the purpose of avoiding federal tax penalties.
+This article is not intended to be tax or legal advice, and the information in it may not be relied on to avoid federal tax penalties.
 You are encouraged to seek tax or legal advice from an independent professional advisor.

 Safe Money insights and tips sent to your inbox twice a month.Sign Up Now!